btubbs/envcfg/README.md

+# THIS REPO HAS MOVED

+See the new home at https://github.com/nav-inc/envcfg

 # envcfg [![Build Status](https://travis-ci.com/nav-inc/envcfg.svg?branch=master)](https://travis-ci.com/nav-inc/envcfg)

 envcfg is a Go package for loading config from environment variables into struct fields of arbitrary